aMaverickDragonfruit/react-project-personal-blog/README.md

+# 1. Getting Started with the JSON Server

+## Available Scripts

+### `npx json-server --watch data/db.json --port 8000`

+Runs the data in the development mode.\
+Open [http://localhost:8000](http://localhost:8000) to view it in your browser.

-# Getting Started with Create React App
+# 2. Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).